Panelista-Output/panelista-articles/content/en/vasttrafik-and-panelista.md

 ### What has been the most difficult?

-**Annelie**: Att inte se sur ut på filmen när man är fokuserad!
-Att hitta sitt format som är avslappnat men proffsigt.
-Jag vill också se att panelisterna spinner vidare på varandras svar, det hade varit sjukt spännande att se fler diskussioner mellan dem och att panelisterna levlade olika idéer och resonemang med varandra.
-Vi har sett några göra det, men vill se mer!
+**Annelie**: To not look too serious in the video when focused!
+To find your own format that is relaxed but still professional.
+I would also like to see the panelists improve each others answers, I would love it if there were even more discussions and that the panelists took each others answers and ideas to the next level.
+We have seen some people do this, but we want more!

-**Samuel**: Överlag så är det nog för oss själva att ta insikterna vidare till design och arbetspaket i tillräckligt högt tempo, nu när vi får veta vad kunderna behöver.
-Med själva Panelista så håller jag med om att det är att spela in frågan.
-Det svåra med frågan är att vara naturlig och prata fritt.
-Att skippa stolpar och hjälptext. ~~Precis som en musiker med ackord där det blir bättre när man bara lyssnar och spelar med, men det krävs mod!~~
+**Samuel**: Overall it is probably for us to take the insights and make them into design and tasks quickly enough when we find out what the customers need.
+Regarding Panelista I agree that it is to make the video.
+The hard thing is to act natural and speak freely.
+To skip bullet points and scripts. ~~Precis som en musiker med ackord där det blir bättre när man bara lyssnar och spelar med, men det krävs mod!~~

 ### What is it like working with Panelista and the Panelista team?